-Students must meet or exceed the entrance examination score based on the results of a basic assessment test (Accuplacer).
-Otero College uses multiple measures to direct students into appropriate English, reading and mathematics courses and to advise students in the selection of other courses.
-Prior to enrollment, all new students must complete an assessment.
-Please call Student Services at 719-384-6831, for more information regarding course placement.
+Otero College uses multiple measures to direct students into appropriate English and Mathematics courses and to advise students in the selection of other courses.
+You may be required to complete an assessment, please check with your academic advisor or call Student Services at 719-384-6831, for more information regarding course placement.